Restoring trust in audit and corporate governance

 Which companies will be affected by the proposed changes to audit?

-The proposals seek to expand the definition of Public Interest Entities (PIEs) which will bring into scope large privately owned companies as well as AIM listed businesses.
+The proposals expand the definition of Public Interest Entities (PIEs) which will bring into scope large privately owned companies as well as AIM listed businesses.
 The wide-ranging reforms look to increase accountability for directors, shareholders, audit firms and the regulator.

 How will the proposals affect company directors?